 Dr. Piasta has received the Presidential Early Career Award for Scientists and Engineers, the Outstanding Pre-Doctoral Fellow Award from the Institute of Education Sciences, and the Dina Feitelson Research Award from the International Reading Association.
+She was selected as a Kavli Frontiers of Science Fellow by the National Academy of Sciences in 2017.
 Her research has been funded by the Institute of Education Sciences and Eunice Kennedy Shriver National Institute of Child Health and Human Development.

 - PhD, Developmental Psychology, Florida State University and the Florida Center for Reading Research, 2008

 - MS, Developmental Psychology, Florida State University and the Florida Center for Reading Research, 2006

 - BA, Psychology (Summa Cum Laude), College of the Holy Cross, 2004